 What’s the biggest challenge that most cannabis companies are is facing?

 Well, from a branding perspective, I almost want to say: Number one, brands don’t necessarily know who their cannabis consumers are, but they’ve taken shots in the dark and said, “hey.
 Our brand stands for this.
-So, we’re generating a brand and, if you resonate with it, come back.
+So, we’re generating a brand and coming back if you resonate with it.
 Be our customer.”
-And some brands have done that really well.
+And some brands have done that well.
 I mean, the cookies brand is a great example of that.
 It started with burner and rap music and doing genetics behind the scene.
 And now has grown into both a multi-platform brand with stores and bigger power lines that they sell in their stores and other major um chains.
 So, they’ve connected with their consumers in a way that other brands have not, but I think the biggest branding hurdle I would say is when you go into so when you startup.

 Let’s just use an example.
 I’m going to use the 420 bar as an example.
 The 420 bar was developed in California in the legacy market by Marco Hoffman.
 He brought that to market through the Venice cookie company.
 Then he started Evergreen Herbal in Washington State, and he quickly realized that the dosing requirements, the packaging requirements, the labeling requirements from California to Washington were very different.
 So then he had success in Washington with the brand, and I came in and started to help him license that brand to other states.